 Your memories and words of comfort may be shared with Elizabeth's family at davidfkoch.com.

-To send flowers to Elizabeth ‘Betty’ M (LaRose) Disalvio's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Elizabeth ‘Betty’ M (LaRose) Disalvio, please visit our floral store.